 Yurts: The yurts are also run by Don’s Cab-Inns and feature full bathrooms that are perfect for families.
 There are a few different sleeping configurations, and the yurts include a microwave, coffee maker, refrigerator, and air conditioning.

-- RV sites – If you’re road tripping on the Blue Ridge Parkway and looking for a sweet RV spot for the night, Don has you covered.
+RV sites: If you’re road-tripping on the Blue Ridge Parkway and looking for a sweet RV spot for the night, Don has you covered.
 Sites are small (12’x35’) and include an electric hook-up but no water.
 RV campers have access to the bathhouse and municipal water spigots.
-RV sites are $25 per night.
+RV sites are $30 per night.

 You can reserve any of these awesome campsites through the Roanoke County Parks, Recreation, and Tourism website.

-So, friends, these awesome parks are just one reason why you need to plan a visit to Roanoke and Virginia’s Blue Ridge.
+So, friends, these awesome parks in Roanoke are just one reason why you need to plan a visit to Virginia’s Blue Ridge.
 It doesn’t matter if you want to picnic beside a lake or tackle a trail that will make your heart pound — Roanoke is the place to do it.